philipp-r/bugtracker/README.md

 The folder `./database` has to be writable for apache: `chmod -R 777 database`.

-**Installation on Spamty server with webhook and "build-sites" by pushing to GitHub.com.**

 ### Configuration

 You can do all changes by opening `./index.php?page=settings` in your browser.
 The configuration is stored in `./database/config.php`.